College of Health and Human Sciences

 Biomechanics, Muscle Physiology, Mechanics of Human Walking

 As a researcher I am interested in the interaction between structure and function of the human body.
-Currently I am exploring how bony torsion in the lower limb affects mechanics of functional tasks, and I am trying to learn more about the mechanisms that make humans walk so well.
+Currently I am exploring how bony torsion in the lower limb affects mechanics of functional tasks.
+Additionally, I am trying to learn more about the mechanisms that make humans walk so well, and how the cardiovascular system responds during HIIT.